SPARK Elementary Religious Education (Grades 1-5)

 • SPARK On-Ramp (Grades 3-5) Candidates are usually grouped together in a class and follow the same Thursday evening schedule as Grade 2.

-• EDGE On-Ramp and IGNITE On-Ramp Candidates typically meet with Mrs. Frances for weekly, age-appropriate RCIA classes after the local public schools dismiss.
+• EDGE On-Ramp and IGNITE On-Ramp Candidates typically meet with a coordinator for weekly, age-appropriate RCIA classes after the local public schools dismiss.
 On days when public schools are closed for holidays, parent-teacher meetings, or public teacher inservice meetings, our On-Ramp classes typically do not meet.
 (If inclement weather forces us to cancel a couple of classes, we may request that a class be made up in a timely manner so we won't have to delay reception of the Sacraments.)

 An Overview of our annual Elementary Summer Religion Program (in June):